A workout for the glutes and hamstrings should be hard, honest work.

 Supersets are devastatingly effective for building muscle.
-They add real intensity to the session and more importantly they reveal a lifters’ character during the workout.
+They add real intensity to the training session and more importantly they reveal a lifters’ character during the workout.

 Most lifters do 1 set of an exercise and then waste the next 5-10 minutes on social media before getting back into another set of “work.”

-If these same lifters started to do supersets and get uncomfortable, then they would finally begin to see some progress.
+If these same lifters started to do supersets and get uncomfortable, they would finally begin to see some progress.

-There is no value in going to the gym for years only to have a body and a performance that looks like you are on day 1.
+There is no value in going to the gym for years only to have a body and a performance that looks like you are still on day 1.